onflow/kitty-items/LOCAL_DEV.md

 ```sh
 flow project deploy --network=emulator
 ```
-You should see the following output with the addresses of the contracts that were deployed to the emaulator's service account:
+You should see the following output with the addresses of the contracts that were deployed to the emulator's service account:
 ```sh
 Deploying 4 contracts for accounts: emulator-account